Doublevil/ShipbreakerCompanion/README.md

 The challenge was to still present the user with some information that would allow them to differentiate each of their profile saves, since the file name would clearly not do that.

 Using Cheat Engine and hexadecimal editors, I tried finding different values that would be interesting to show or manipulate.
-However, I was only able to find two: the profile name (as entered in-game by the player), and the rank number.
+However, I was only able to find two: the profile name (as entered in-game by the player when creating a new game), and the rank number.

 By seeking at certain adresses in the file and doing sequential byte reads, I was able to successfuly read these values.
 For now, the Companion only shows the profile name, which should be enough in most cases to recognize which save is which.